Geneva Smitherman: Professional accomplishments

 In 1971, she was among the original faculty members of Harvard University's “Afro-American Studies”.
 In addition to working at Michigan State University in the Department of English and co-founding MSU's African American and African Studies, Smitherman has been active in advocating for African American children's education.

 In the late 1970s, she worked as an expert witness and advocate in the federal court case, Martin Luther King Junior Elementary School Children et al. v.
 Ann Arbor School District.
 A key claim in the Ann Arbor Decision recognized Black English as a language and established that the Ann Arbor School District violated federal statutory law because it failed to take into account this home language in the provision of education.
 The judge ordered the school district to find a way to identify Black English speakers in the schools and to "use that knowledge in teaching such students how to read standard English".

-Smitherman’s book, Talkin and Testifyin: The Language of Black America, published in 1977, contributed to shifting public and academic perspectives towards the value of African-American Vernacular English (AAVE).
+Smitherman’s book, Talkin and Testifyin: The Language of Black America, published in 1977 by Wayne State University Press in Detroit, Michigan, contributed to shifting public and academic perspectives towards the value of African-American Vernacular English (AAVE).
 This work has been widely referenced by teachers, legal scholars, sociologists, and policy analysts.

 In 1991, Smitherman, Clifford Watson, and many Detroit parents established the Malcolm X Academy, an African-centered, predominantly male, Pre-K-8 school within the Detroit Public Schools.
 It was the first public African-centered elementary school in the country.

 Smitherman is author and editor/co-editor of 15 books and monographs and over 125 articles, essays, and published opinion pieces.